top of page

 Hearse2.jpeg

-Situated in the historic Abbey town of Sherborne, we consider ourselves extremely privileged to continue to serve the local community.
+Situated in the historic Abbey town of Sherborne, we feel honoured to provide compassionate care to families across Dorset, Somerset, and the surrounding regions.

 Home: Services